philippebaron4152/APC523-Final-Project/lammps/doc/src/compute_improper.rst

 Output info
 """""""""""

-This compute calculates a global vector of length :math:`N`, where :math:`N` is the number of sub_styles defined by the :doc:`improper_style hybrid <improper_style>` command.
-These styles can be accessed by the indices 1 through :math:`N`.
-These values can be used by any command that uses global scalar or vector values from a compute as input.
+This compute calculates a global vector of length N where N is the number of sub_styles defined by the :doc:`improper_style hybrid <improper_style>` command.  which can be accessed by indices 1-N.  These values can be used by any command that uses global scalar or vector values from a compute as input.
 See the :doc:`Howto output <Howto_output>` page for an overview of LAMMPS output options.

 The vector values are "extensive" and will be in energy :doc:`units <units>`.